osmandapp/docs/content/osmand/map/map-context-menu.md

 Clicking to '{% data variables.android-values.rendering_category_details %}' button opens additional information about a map and a region of download: type and size of a map, link to a countre (region) wikipedia page, creating day of a map, population of a country.

 For **iOS**, there is button for downloading a map of region in Map context menu.
-By clickig to this button start to download a map.
+By clicking to this button start to download a map.

 ### * Add Parking